 Yep, another totally personal boundary I’ve set that I’m just going to throw out there in case you want to try it.
 Don’t talk about work.

-Part of it is passion — I genuinely love what I do — but the other part of it is simply because it’s all I have going on right now.
+Part of it is passion — I genuinely love what I do — but the other part of it is simply because I’m a workaholic with few distractions.
+(Lol.)
 However, I’ve found that talking about work all. the. time. does not a work-life balance create.
 And let’s face it, does my husband really care about the minute details of my workday?
 Noop.
-And I don’t expect him to, poor guy!
+And I don’t expect him to, the poor guy!

-So, in addition to not thinking or talking about work during my vacation, I’ve adopted the same principle for my free time at home.
+So, in an attempt to diversify my life, I’ve taken a no-work-talk approach my free time at home.
 Or at least, very-little-work-talk.
 Yes, it does take some getting used to and I have to catch myself when I stray back into those old habits, but an amazing thing has happened…

 Without work to talk/think about, I am forced to open up my mind and time to other things.
 Reading books again (LOVE), being in the moment, journaling, watching MasterClasses, cooking for fun with our awesome Thermomix (seriously, get one)… in other words, living my life.
 Groundbreaking.

-Because even if everything is not okay — let’s say something did happen that needed damage control — I trust that we can solve that problem together with kindness and professionalism.
+Because even if something goes wrong and needs damage control, which has literally never happened, I trust that we can solve that problem together with kindness and professionalism.
 We can apologize if we should, learn from the experience, and be better for it.
 And we have been fortunate (and intentional) about attracting clients who are evolving business owners, too.
 They get it.